mathijsdevaan/academic-kickstart/content/authors/admin/_index.md

    link = "img/cv_de_vaan.pdf"

 +++
 I am an Assistant Professor of Business Administration at the [Haas School of Business](https://haas.berkeley.edu/faculty/de-vaan-mathijs/) at the University of California Berkeley.
-In my research I examine processes of social influence and how social influence shifts people's behaviors and beliefs.
-Most of my current research examines social influence processes in contexts of health care and science.
+In my research I examine the networks that people and organizations are embedded in and how network relationships shift the behaviors of people and organizations.
+Most of my current research examines network effects and social influence processes in contexts of health care and science.